 - Radio audience measurement (RAM) data shows a 30-40 per cent growth in listenership.
 Thanks to the traffic snarls radio listenership is bound to increase.

 - Radio operators in Tier II towns performed better than the metro stations, clocking 40-45 per cent growth rates with static costs.
 Again, Tier II towns seem to be rescuing yet another business.

 - The article mentions diversity is the key.
 They should be allowed to start a “Tamil” music chna

 As an advertising platform, Indian FM stations are still not the preferred choice of ‘local’ advertisers.
 They continue to be bit players in the national media plans of large advertisers.
 That makes it two of us – radio and internet!

 World over, local advertisers form the majority of the advertising chunk on radio stations.
 But in India, only 30% of the advertisers are local, the rest are national.
 I guess national advertisers have deeper pockets.

 The largest chunk of advertising revenue goes to print, TV & OOH.
-Internet in India still gets miniscule share of the total ad pie.
-In 2010, the total ad spend was Rs 25,000 crore and the two poor cousins – internet got a mere Rs 1000 crore, radio got Rs 810 crore.
+Internet in India still gets a miniscule share of the total ad pie.
+In 2010, the total ad spend was Rs 25,000 crore and the two poor cousins – the internet got a mere Rs 1000 crore, radio got Rs 810 crore.